 - Friday- harvest for restaurants, farm store, and Saturday Boulder and Denver Farmers’ Markets.
 Deliver restaurant orders.

 - Saturday- load box truck, set-up stand, and sell produce at the Boulder/Denver Farmers’ Markets.

 - Assist in overseeing and maintaining greenhouse production, including seeding, fertilization, irrigation, pest management, and record keeping.

-- Manage and oversee plants in hardening off area and record keeping of transplanting dates.
+- Assist in managing and oversee plants in hardening off area and record keeping of transplanting dates.

 - Scheduled work rotations with chickens and pigs.

 - Assist in moving chickens and pigs to pastures for grazing.